MarcoBonato2007/QuoteLike/README.md

   	match /users/{userDoc} {
     	// Allow creating a user document only if:
     		// The current user is logged in and verified
       		// The document is being created for the currently logged in user
       		// There are no fields being added allow create: if
       	request.auth != null
         && request.auth.token.email_verified
         && userDoc == request.auth.uid
         && request.resource.data.keys().size() == 0;

-      // For the liked quotes subcollection
     	match /liked_quotes/{likedQuoteDoc} {
 	        // Allow listing liked quotes only if:
 	        	// The current user is logged in and verified
 	          	// The current user is reading their own liked quotes allow read: if
 	        	request.auth != null
 	          && request.auth.token.email_verified
 	          && userDoc == request.auth.uid;

 	      	// Allow create only if:
 	        	// The current user is logged in and verified
 	          	// The current user is updating their own liked quotes
 	          	// The liked quote doc is the correct format (empty, no fields)
 	          	// The id of the document represents an existing quote allow create: if
 	        	request.auth != null
 	          && request.auth.token.email_verified
 	          && userDoc == request.auth.uid
 	          && request.resource.data.keys().size() == 0
 	          && exists(/databases/$(database)/documents/quotes/$(request.resource.id));

 	        // Allow delete only if:
 	        	// The current user is logged in and verified
 	          	// The current user is updating their own liked quotes allow delete: if
 	        	request.auth != null
 	          && request.auth.token.email_verified
 	          && userDoc == request.auth.uid;
       }
     }
   }